klauswuestefeld/lizardspock/README.md

     - Run gradle on Windows: ```gradlew.bat```
     - Download the latest [sneer-api-nodeps.jar](http://dynamic.sneer.me/dist/snapi-nodeps/) into the project's libs folder.

-  - Import the project into [Eclipse Android SDK](http://developer.android.com/sdk/index.html).
+  - Import the project into [Android Studio](http://developer.android.com/sdk/index.html).

   - Run on devices with Sneer installed and play. :)